Revenue Spent in 2002-03

 - producing local, area-based management plans under a more coordinated approach to fisheries management

-In the 2001/02 financial year, revenue from the sale of Recreational Fishing Licences was disbursed to 33 Recreational Fishing Grant Program (RFGP) projects designed to improve Victoria's recreational fishing.
-Over $537,000 dollars was disbursed to projects to construct new fishing platforms and boardwalks, information signs, improve fish habitat, undertake recreational fisheries research, and for fish stocking programs.
-I also made a commitment to disburse an additional $127,000 to projects that extend into the 2003/04 financial year, and provision has now been made to fund these projects this financial year from revenue derived in 2001/02.
+In the 2002/03 financial year, revenue from the sale of Recreational Fishing Licences (RFL) was approved for disbursement to more than 50 Recreational Fishing Grant Program (RFGP) projects designed to improve Victoria's recreational fishing.
+Over $1.7 million was allocated to projects to construct new fishing platforms and fish cleaning facilities, provide information signs, improve fish habitat and enhance fish stocking, develop and deliver recreational fisheries related education, information and training programs, and to conduct recreational fisheries research.
+I also made a commitment to disburse up to an additional $299,000 to projects that extend into the 2004/05, and up to additional $153,000 to projects that extend into the 2005/06 financial year.
+This is total funding of approximately $2.1 million over three years.

-Recreational Fishing Licence (RFL) Trust Account funds will become available to fund projects that improve recreational fishing in the following four project categories-
+Recreational Fishing Licence (RFL) Trust Account funds will continue to become available through the Recreational Fishing Grants Program to fund projects that improve recreational fishing in the following four project categories -

 - Recreational fisheries' sustainability and habitat improvement (including fish stocking);